Sensitivity Analysis

 AHP Software Weighted Attributes chart after clicking the Cost legend to disable that criterion; the winning option flips from Car 1 to Car 2, demonstrating how sensitive the decision is to Cost.

-Sensitivity Rank = 100 - Percentage of value change that alters the decision.
+Sensitivity Rank = 100 - percentage of value change needed to alter the decision.

 AHP Software Sensitivity Analyzer tab listing decision variables sorted by sensitivity rank, computed as the percentage change in the variable value that would flip the recommended option.